idlesign/envbox/README.rst

     # Detect current environment type
     # and get its object.
+    #
     # Default detection sources:
     # 1. ``PYTHON_ENV`` env variable
     # 2. ``environment`` file contents
+    #
+    # By default this function will also try to read env variables from .env files.
     env = get_environment()

     env.name